-Contains 11 Collections and/or Records:
+Contains 11 Results:

 Sarah L. Hawkes (1844-1899) was the daughter of Winslow and Lydia McLellan Hawkes and the grand-daughter of General James McLellan (1777-1854), a prominent Bath, Maine merchant and shipbuilder.
 The collection consists of a Civil War period autograph album with autographs that span 1860 to 1877.

 Wilbert E. "Bill" Locklin served as Vice President and Assistant (?) to President Milton Eisenhower.
 This colleciton includes correspondence and reports reflecting university business, 1965-1976, including copies of letters sent to President Milton S. Eisenhower and two handbooks: "An Experimental Approach to English" and "The Undergraduate at Johns Hopkins."